Nutritionist and Dietitian

 University of Central Arkansas

 The Department of Nutrition and Family Sciences offers three bachelor’s degree programs in community nutrition, nutrition science, and dietetics.
-The bachelor of science in dietetics prepares students to become RDNs, while the other two programs prepare students to become community nutrition practitioners.
+These programs prepare graduates for supervised practice or other postgraduate programs.

-In addition, two master’s of science (MS) degree options are available in family and consumer sciences or nutrition, including an ACEND-accredited graduate dietetic internship program.
+In addition, this school offers two master’s of science (MS) degree options in family and consumer sciences or nutrition, including an ACEND-accredited graduate dietetic internship program.
+Graduates of these programs are eligible for RDN certification.

 - Location: Conway, AR